Websites & Language Layers

 - Specify a HTTP 404 page to redirect visitors to if an URL cannot be found.
 The 404 page is only active for the domains specified above, and will be used instead of the one defined in your solution settings.
 This means that you can create separate 404-pages for websites and language layers.

-The URL settings (Figure 10.1) allow you to view the URL associated with the website or language layer.
+The URL settings (Figure 10.1) allow you to configure URL settings for this website.

 - Check the Redirect first page to ‘/’ to prevent search engines from indexing your first page as duplicate content.

 The redirect setting is only available if you use Location and page name (/Path/…/Page name.aspx)” as the URL type under Settings > Web & HTTP > Customized URLs.
 The setting also has no effect if:

 - No domains have been added to the details settings

 - No primary domain has been selected in the details settings

 - The page has parameters in the URL

 Finally, the Content Delivery Network settings make it possible to set up a content delivery network for the website (Figure 11.1).

 With the Content Delivery Network settings, you may: